guidorice/devblog/src/pages/points-within-polygons/index.md

 That said, WASM brings [other benefits](https://webassembly.org/) such as predictable behavior, no garbage collection hiccups, and a fast-loading binary format.
-Rust of course brings it's type safety and other developer benefits.
+Rust of course brings its type safety and other developer benefits.

 <div id="next-steps-and-optimizations"></div>